d2s/Documentation/_posts/2018-04-10-AddConfigurations.md

 ```
 See [passwordless logins](/ssh).

 ### The Add button

-Select the `Add new` button when completed and configuration is added to RsyncOSX.
+Select the `Add` button when completed and configuration is added to RsyncOSX.
 RsyncOSX adds a trailing `/` character to both local and remote volume.
 After selecting the Add button another configuration might be added.
 Any changes (edit or delete) to configurations are done from the Execute view.
+Additional parameters to rsync might be added utilizing the `Params` button.

 ![Configurations added](/images/RsyncOSX/master/add/add4.png)

-Additional parameters to rsync might be added utilizing the `Params` button.